Lake Nakuru National Park

 Boat Safaris

-Boat Safaris at Lake Nakuru National Park takes you on a discovery tour through the rich bird sanctuary, dramatic scenery, and ever-changing landscape of Lake Nakuru National Park.
-Lake Nakuru National Park is renowned as a bird sanctuary with over 400 bird species, including huge flocks of flamingoes and many other water birds.
+Boat Safaris at Lake Nakuru National Park take you on a discovery tour through the rich bird sanctuary, dramatic scenery, and ever-changing landscape of Lake Nakuru National Park.
+Lake Nakuru National Park is renowned as a bird sanctuary, home to over 400 bird species, including large flocks of flamingoes and other water birds.

-It is an excellent park for wildlife spotting and is home to many water-loving animals such as hippos and waterbucks.
+It is an excellent park for wildlife spotting, home to many water-loving animals such as hippos and waterbucks.

 Lake Nakuru Rivers